Filipa Ramos

+Filipa Ramos (Lisbon, Portugal) is a writer, lecturer and curator.

+Biography

-Lisbon-born Filipa Ramos is a writer, lecturer and curator.
-She received a Doctor of Philosophy (PhD) from the School of Critical Studies at Kingston University, London.
-Her research, manifested in critical and theoretical texts, lectures, workshops and edited publications, focuses on how art addresses ecology, fostering relationships between nature and technology.
+Ramos received a Doctor of Philosophy (PhD) from the School of Critical Studies at Kingston University, London.
+Her research, manifested in exhibitions, critical and theoretical texts, lectures, workshops and edited publications, focuses on how art addresses ecology, fostering relationships between nature and technology.
 She advocates a move away from anthropocentric approaches in the arts and humanities.

-She is Director of the Contemporary Art Department of the city of Porto, including the Galeria Municipal do Porto.
+She is Lecturer at the Bachelor and Master Programme of the Arts Institute of the Academy of Art and Design of the Fachhochschule Nordwestschweiz, Basel, where she leads the Institute's programme of Art Talks and the Art and Nature Master seminars.
+She is also Artistic Director of Loop Festival, Barcelona, dedicated to supporting and promoting the exhibition and visibility of artists' cinema.

-She is curator of Art Basel Film and a founding curator of Vdrome, an online artists’ cinema that she co-founded in 2013 with Editor Edoardo Bonaspetti, Curator Jens Hoffmann and Haus der Kunst's Director Andrea Lissoni.
-Recent projects include the arts, humanities and science festival The Shape of a Circle in the Mind of a Fish (since 2018) and "Persons Persone Personen", the 8th Biennale Gherdëina (2022), both curated together with Lucia Pietroiusti.
+She was curator of Art Basel Film (2019-2024) and a founding curator of Vdrome, an online artists’ cinema that she co-founded in 2013 with Editor Edoardo Bonaspetti, Curator Jens Hoffmann and Haus der Kunst's Director Andrea Lissoni.
+She was Director of the Contemporary Art Department of the city of Porto, including the Galeria Municipal do Porto.
+Recent projects include the ongoing arts, humanities and science festival The Shape of a Circle in the Mind of a Fish (since 2018) and "Persons Persone Personen", the 8th Biennale Gherdëina (2022), both curated with Lucia Pietroiusti.

+In 2024, she curated BESTIARI, the Catalan representation at the 60th Venice Biennale (2024).
+With Lucia Pietroiusti, with whom she often collaborates, she curated "Songs for the Changing Seasons," 1.
+Klima Biennale Wien (2024) and "Persons Personen," 8th Biennale Gherdëina (2022).
 In 2021, she co-curated “Bodies of Water”, the 13th Shanghai Biennale (with Andrés Jaque, Lucia Pietroiusti, Marina Otero Verzier and Mi You), and co-curated the group exhibition “Feet of Clay” at Porto's City Gallery (with Chus Martinez).
-Previously, she curated the large exhibition project on becoming animal and becoming other “Animalesque”, at Bildmuseet Umeå, Sweden (Summer 2019) and BALTIC, Gateshead (Winter/Spring 2019/20).
+Previously, she curated the large exhibition project on becoming animal and becoming other, “Animalesque,” at Bildmuseet Umeå, Sweden (Summer 2019) and BALTIC, Gateshead (Winter/Spring 2019/20).